cjerdonek/free-sampler/docs/maintain.md

 ===============

-This document provides information for project maintainers and others interested in developing and modifying the source.
+This document provides information for project maintainers and others interested in running and modifying the source locally.

 Getting Started
 ---------------

 To develop locally, you will need to download and install [Node.js][node-js].
-This will also install [`npm`][npm], which is Node's package manager.
+This will also install Node's package manager [`npm`][npm].

-Then run the following from the repository root--
+After cloning the repository using [Git][git], run the following from the repository root--

     $ npm install